More than two years after Maryland voted to introduce sports betting in 2020, PointsBet is alive and kicking in the Old Line State.

 Those itching to try legal online sports betting in Maryland have plenty of offers at their fingertips.

 PointsBet’s online launch offer gives players two Second Chance Bets worth up to $2,000.
 In lay terms, it’s not the end of the world if you lose your first two qualifying bets.
-You can still score up to $2,000 back in free bets for future action.
+You can still score up to $2,000 back in bonus bets for future action.

 Players simply need to sign up in order to access PointsBet Maryland Sportsbook’s generous welcome offer.